gofynd/fdk-client-java/documentation/application/CART.md

-Use this API to delete the cart.
+Removes all items and resets the user's cart.

 *Returned Response:*